robertopauletto/py-subtitles-downloader/README.md

 ## Usage

-- Enter search terms by hand or selecting the related media file by clicking "From File", adjust the search terms if anything is found.
+- Enter search terms by hand or selecting the related media file by clicking "From File", adjust the search terms if nothing is found.
 - Click "Get Show" to get a list of subtitles files found for that show.
-- Select one then click 'Get Subtitles' to download the zipped subtitles file.
+- Select one subtitle file, then click 'Get Subtitles' to download it.
-- The file will be downloaded in the selected "Download folder", unzipped if "Extract file after download" is checked
+- The file will be downloaded in the selected "Download folder" and unzipped
+  if "Extract file after download" is checked.